 Instruction is given at various levels, normally during the summer season (1 April - 1 October / November).
-And remember, as rowing is a team sport, it is important to be present every instruction session, so as to allow the team to take to the water.
+And please understand that rowing is a team sport, and so it is important to be present every instruction session, so as to allow the team to take to the water.

-Those who register as an inexperienced rower will be assigned to the basic (C) instruction.
-New members will have the opportunity to get acquainted with rowing on running water during this first instruction period, before becoming a permanent member of MWC.
+Those who register as an inexperienced rower will join the basic (NIVO 1) instruction classes.
+New members will have the opportunity to get acquainted with rowing on running water during the Start-to-Row instruction period, before deciding to join as a permanent member of MWC.

-The C certificate represents the basic rowing level at MWC, to show that you have mastered the basic techniques.
+The NIVO 1 certificate represents the basic rowing level at MWC, to show that you have mastered the basic techniques.
 This is followed by the 'stuurbrevet' (coxing licence).
-After these, you can go on to the B certification (scull rowing in relatively wide skiffs), followed by A certification (rowing in lightweight, competition-level boats).
+After these, you can go on to NIVO 2 certification (scull rowing in relatively wide skiffs), followed by NIVO 3 certification (rowing in lightweight, competition-level boats).

 Next to this, we also offer instruction in sweep rowing (one oar).
 Instruction for this is given in the autumn or winter season (1 October/November - 1 April).